 We're consistently ranked one of the top veterinary schools.
-We're ranked 1st in the UK in the Guardian University Guide 2018 and the Times 2018 veterinary subject league tables.
-We're ranked in the world's top 5 universities in the Shanghai Global Ranking of Academic Subjects 2017 and in the world's top 10 universities in the QS World University Ranking by subject 2018.
+We're ranked 1st in the UK in both the Guardian University Guide 2019 and the Times 2018 veterinary subject league tables.
+We are ranked 5th in the world in the Shanghai Global Ranking of Academic Subjects 2018 and 6th in the world in the QS World University Ranking by Subject 2019.

-On our integrated programmes you will study and understand a wide range of animals from large and small companion animals and exotics to a variety of wildlife species.
+On our integrated programmes you will study a wide range of animals from large and small companion animals and exotics to a variety of wildlife species.
 Our purpose-built campus is home to the largest concentration of animal science expertise in Europe, and students benefit from access to our three on-site veterinary hospitals.

 Veterinary medicine at Edinburgh mixes the best traditions with award-winning, progressive teaching.
 Our outstanding hospitals and teaching facilities provide an excellent environment to develop your practical and clinical skills.